GUIDE 2025

 After the mission details and budget proposals, it’s time to quickly cover organization info and structure.
 It can be tedious, but every grant proposal needs it, especially if you grab their attention.

-You should also explain how your project matches the funder’s and why the funder should give you the support and funding priority.
+You should also explain how your project aligns with the funder’s priorities and why the funder should prioritize your support and funding.

 As always, double-check the information in your proposal letter, especially if you’re running a nonprofit organization.
 It’s somewhat easier to get grants for a nonprofit project, but funders are more likely to check the details.
 Although many think that foundation funding is the primary source for nonprofits, about 80% of income comes from other sources.